Aritra0124/IoT_Simulation/README.md

 # Getting-Started
 To begin using this project, follow the steps below to configure the sensor simulation and monitoring environment.
 ## Prerequisites
-To ensure proper functionality, it is required to use Docker Compose version 2.0 or a more recent version.
+1. To ensure proper functionality, it is required to use Docker Compose version 2.0 or a more recent version.
+2. Add all required credentials in ```.env``` file.
 ## File Structure
 ```
 .env